leoratte/aquacomputer-quadro-control/README.md

 # aquacomputer-quadro-control
 Attempt to control aquacomputer quadro in python.

-Currently not able to change the configuration on the device, as the checksum computation algorithm is unknown.
-I suspect it is some kind of CRC-16.
-Feel free to find a solution to this problem.

 ## capture config packets from aquasuite in linux
 1. load usbmon module